MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/consume-apis.md

 ## If the API is implemented in the consuming project
 A type that's consumed from XAML UI must be a runtime class, even if it's in the same project as the XAML.

 For this scenario, you generate a projected type from the runtime class's Windows Runtime metadata (`.winmd`).
-Again, you include a header, but this time you construct the projected type via its `nullptr` constructor.
+Again, you include a header, but this time you construct the projected type via its **std::nullptr_t** constructor.
 That constructor doesn't perform any initialization, so you must next assign a value to the instance via the [**winrt::make**](/uwp/cpp-ref-for-winrt/make) helper function, passing any necessary constructor arguments.
 A runtime class implemented in the same project as the consuming code doesn't need to be registered, nor instantiated via Windows Runtime/COM activation.

 You'll need a **Blank App (C++/WinRT)** project for this code example.